-Dr. Holly Schreiber is currently the Director of Education of the Penn Dixie Fossil Park & Nature Reserve in Buffalo, NY.
+Dr. Holly Schreiber is currently the Associate Director of the Penn Dixie Fossil Park & Nature Reserve in Buffalo, NY.
 Her curriculum vitae can be found here.

 Previously, Dr. Schreiber held the positions of Postdoctoral Scholar and Lecturer in the Department of Earth and Planetary Sciences at the University of California, Davis, the department where she earned her Ph.D. in 2011.
 Dr. Schreiber’s dissertation, “Investigating the Phylogenetic Relationships and Morphological Variability of the Crura and External Shell of Extant Rhynchonellida (Brachiopoda),” focused on the variability of brachiopod shell shapes and its effect on their evolution.